-For the last ten years, Dr. Mark Farnham has been training Christians in local churches to confidently and effectively share their faith with their friends, family, neighbors, co-workers, and classmates.
+For almost fifteen years, Dr. Mark Farnham has been training Christians in local churches to confidently and effectively share their faith with their friends, family, neighbors, co-workers, and classmates.
+He is an engaging speaker who combines simple, clear explanations with gripping personal illustrations from fascinating encounters with unbelievers of all kinds.

 Apologetics for the Church offers a number of different formats for apologetics training.
 One week camps, weekend seminars, and one-day power seminars are the standard formats, but we are happy to adjust the training to your situation.